 We all know Craigslist.
 It's a Web site for people to post local community classifieds and forums.
-It's a great place to find a job, an apartment, and sometimes even a girlfriend or boyfriend.
+It's a great place to find a job, an apartment, or car.
 Unfortunately, animals are being given away to anyone who wants them via "free to a good home" ads on Craigslist.
 PETA has written to Craigslist about the many animals who suffer neglect and abuse—and are sometimes even killed—as a result of these ads.
 In 2005, we requested that Craigslist implement a policy prohibiting "free to a good home" ads, and Craigslist posted a mild warning about giving away animals via its Web site.
 However, in light of recent cruelty cases involving extreme suffering of animals obtained through the Web site, PETA has renewed its reasonable request that Craigslist ban these ads once and for all.

-Craigslist is in a position to help prevent the suffering of animals like Taylor.
+Craigslist is in a position to help prevent the suffering of animals like these.
 Please urge Craigslist to do the right thing and immediately implement a policy prohibiting "free to a good home" ads.

 Dear [Decision Maker],